FNREnterprises/marvinData/README.md

-in order to prevent processes getting stuck on waiting for requests and terminate gracefully in case of a connection loss the get call will throw an exception it the process needs to check with marvinData the process should not wait endlessy but check periodically request = config.marvinShares.imageProcessingRequestQueue.get(block=True, timeout=1)
+in order to prevent processes getting stuck on waiting for requests and terminate gracefully in case of a connection loss the get call will throw an exception the process needs to check periodically connection with marvinData and not wait endlessy request = config.marvinShares.imageProcessingRequestQueue.get(block=True, timeout=1)

 # To add a shared dict (example NEW_DICT):
 - marvinglobal.py

-    add a new dict type into SharedDataItems and assign a unique number SharedDataItems
+    add a new dict type into SharedDataItems list and assign a unique number to it SharedDataItems
         NEW_DICT = "unique number"
+    The number is used when receiving update requests to update the meant dict

  - marvinData.py